 Cattle couldn’t be used either as they were needed for export to feed the effin English.
-After other yokes were invented, like cars and lorries and other modern shite, the camels were abandoned to the Boglands of Ballyeffin where they roamed about like Ghost-Ships, copulating and proliferating until there were so bloody many of the shaggin things that the stress of it all drove people to take up that shite Wally Raleigh introduced.
+After other yokes were invented, like cars and lorries and other modern shite, the camels were abandoned to the Boglands of Ballyeffin where they roamed about like Ghost-Ships, copulating and proliferating until there were so bloody many of the shaggin things that the stress of it all drove people to take up that shite tobacco stuff Wally Raleigh introduced.
 Tobacco was a hit, and paired wonderfully with the local ale.
 And the other one.

 One extra-stressful afternoon in April, 1890, with a massive cloud of tobacco smoke hanging over Ballyeffin Village, a particularly large flock of camels strolled down Bog Street heading straight towards Bog Quay, shiting themselves constantly, so leaving as much shite as what Dáil Éireann could produce in an hour.
 Suddenly, Sean O’Tumaltaigh, the direct descendant of the Great Paddy O’Tumultaigh (Long Dead), had an effin great idea.
 Within 2 weeks Sean had received his first payment from England for his Ballyeffin Bog-Beef.
 It was a hit.